ansible/ansibullbot/ISSUE_HELP.md

 ## When to use label commands

-The `+label` and `-label` are restricted to a subset of available labels and are not meant to replace the other bot commands.
+The `+label` and `-label` commands are restricted to a subset of available labels and are not meant to replace the other bot commands.

 * needs_triage - a human being still needs to validate the issue is properly labeled and has all the information required.
 * module - classifies the issue as a module related issue.